RX-M/web-public/self-study/cks-mod-1/cks-mod-1-content.md

 Make sure to check back often since the CIS Benchmark may add or change guidelines as new security issues are identified.
 The CIS Benchmark for Kubernetes is available [here](https://www.cisecurity.org/benchmark/kubernetes/) for free with sign-up.

-## Properly set up Ingress objects with security control
+# Properly set up Ingress objects with TLS

 The Kubernetes Ingress subsystem (not to be confused with network policy ingress) provides external access to workloads running in your cluster through the use of a software load balancer managed by Kubernetes.
 The Ingress subsystem consists of three parts: